The Robotics Challenge is a curriculum-linked, year-long programme that helps improve the perception of engineering among both girls and boys.

 The Robotics Challenge gets students aged 11 to 14 working together in teams to solve real-world engineering, technology and computing challenges.

 Facilitated by their teachers, students learn how to design, build and control robots to complete a series of challenges and develop and present short research projects into a contemporary engineering problem.

 Students who participate in the Robotics Challenge build their STEM skills, develop strong personal skills such as teamwork, communication, problem-solving and confidence, and uncover future STEM career possibilities.

 Schools receive everything they need to participate in the Challenge - robotics kits, training for teachers, opportunity to compete against other teams - free of charge, so that every school has the chance to take part.

 The finals of the challenge take place at The Big Bang Fair.

-The Robotics Challenge is led by EngineeringUK and Helsington in partnership with The Royal Air Force and supported by Rolls-Royce and Reece Foundation.
+The Robotics Challenge is led by EngineeringUK and Helsington in partnership with The Royal Air Force and Network Rail and is supported by Rolls-Royce.

 Participants in the Robotics Challenge report higher levels of knowledge of careers in STEM, are more positive about STEM subjects and rate STEM careers as more desirable compared with the general population of 11 to 14 year olds.